Definition, Philosophy, Student Learning Outcomes and Criteria for General Education Breadth Requirements

 Although not required for a baccalaureate, minors are available in many fields that will help strengthen students’ preparation in areas related to their major field or to career choices.
-A minor may not be taken in the same subject as the major.
 A minor consists of a formal aggregate of courses totaling 12 or more semester units.
 At least 9 semester units must be upper division and taken in residence at Cal State L.A.
+A minimum of 12 units must be distinct from the core requirements in the student's major but may overlap with the electives in the major.
 A minimum grade point average of 2.0 is required in the minor program.
 Students must get approval from an advisor in the minor department in order to declare a minor.
+It is essential that this advisor verify that the courses used to satisfy the minor are aligned with the criteria stated above.
 The minor field will be noted on the student’s transcript and on the student's diploma if the individual program has been approved by the offering department/division/school and is completed at the same time as or prior to the work for the degree itself.

 (Senate: 4/4/00, 1/22/08; President: 5/1/00, 3/3/08; Editorial Amendment: 1/21/15)